-In June 2018, one of the Company's subsidiaries acquired 100% of the share capital of two companies in Germany which were renamed as PCG_HoldCo GmbH and PCG_GP UG immediately thereafter.
+In June 2018, one of the Company's subsidiaries acquired 100% of the share capital of two companies in Germany which were renamed as PCG\HoldCo GmbH and PCG\GP UG immediately thereafter.
 These two companies were acquired to secure ownership of German special purpose vehicles, PV solar parks and/or other assets located in Germany.
-During the year ended 31 December 2018, PCG_HoldCo completed the acquisitions of 4 SPVs in Germany, PSM 20 GmbH & Co KG, GRK 17.2 GmbH & Co KG, GRT 1.1 GmbH and PSM 40 GmbH & Co KG.
+During the year ended 31 December 2018, PCG\HoldCo completed the acquisitions of 4 SPVs in Germany, PSM 20 GmbH & Co KG, GRK 17.2 GmbH & Co KG, GRT 1.1 GmbH and PSM 40 GmbH & Co KG.
 In December 2018, one of the Company's subsidiaries acquired 100% of the share capital of another company in Germany which was renamed to ALTN HoldCo UG.

-AEN 01 B.V.
+AEN 01 B.V. and AEN 01 B.V.

-In June 2019, a new wholly owned subsidiary in the Netherlands, AEN 01 B.V., was incorporated to acquire Netherlands special purpose vehicles, project rights and other solar energy assets in the Netherlands.
+In June 2019, a wholly owned subsidiary in the Netherlands, AEN 01 B.V., was incorporated to acquire Netherlands special purpose vehicles, project rights and other solar energy assets in the Netherlands.
 During the quarter ended 31 December 2019 this company completed the acquisition of Zonnepark Rilland B.V. in the Netherlands, which operates an 11.75MW PV solar park.
+This SPV was refinanced and acquired by Solis Bond Company.

-In July, the Group incorporated 3 new wholly owned subsidiaries, one in the Netherlands, AEN 02 B.V, and two in Italy, PC-Italia-04 Srl, which is wholly owned by AEN 02 BV, and PC-Italia-03 Srl, which is wholly owned by Alternus Energy Group.
-These companies were incorporated to acquire various special purpose vehicles,, project rights and other solar energy assets in various locations across Europe.
+In July, the Group incorporated another wholly owned subsidiary in the Netherlands, AEN 02 B.V.
+This company was incorporated to acquire various special purpose vehicles, project rights and other solar energy assets in various locations across Europe.
+As of 31 December 2021, neither AEN 01 or AEN 02 own any SPVs.